This post contains affiliate links. I earn money from qualifying purchases.

 Refillable Water Jug

 I supplement my bottled water with a large refillable water jug.
 I get a lot of use out of mine, because I take it with me in the car every time I drive to West Texas or any other remote area.
 I also always take it with me on camping trips.
 Most state parks or national parks have stations where you can refill them.
+This jug is great for long car trips, because it seals well.
+It does not keep the water cold though.

 5 Gallon Igloo Water Cooler

-Electronics for Hurricanes
+Electronics for Hurricane Preparedness

 Battery Powered Fans